 The Keter Dominion was largely successful at keeping out of the Version War, while working both openly and in secret to find new solutions to the ontological schism that was a major factor in the war.
 Much of the groundwork for the ComEmp Ontology was wrought in Keterist mind-worlds like Henson.
 But even in toposophically advanced worlds like this, the processes of ascension and transcension were risky endeavours, with a high proportion of such events destined to end in failure, and a smaller but significant number ending in blights and perversities.
 The virtual beings who inhabited Henson had an extremely long subjective history, with a wealth of experience in toposophic remediation due to their skills with memetic meiosis.
 Since the ComEmp period Henson has become a centre for the study and treatment of failed ascension/transcension events.

-A number of unconfirmed stories have long been in circulation about an escaped blight that threatened the local sector at some date in the Ninth Millenium; but these events (if they ever occured) appear to have been almost completely suppressed from the databanks of this empire and remain only as terrifying rumours.
+A number of unconfirmed stories have long been in circulation about a blight that escaped from captivity and threatened the local sector at some date in the Ninth Millenium; but these events (if they ever occured) appear to have been almost completely suppressed from the databanks of this empire and remain only as terrifying rumours.